 Military Musicians

 In a tradition Walt Disney started, the Disneyland Resort has long supported the military and even has a Business Employee Resource Group (BERG) called SALUTE, dedicated to advocating for cast members who are actively serving or have served.
-With recent events like “Go for Broke Spirit,” in partnership with COMPASS (the Asian American and Pacific Islander BERG), at which two Japanese WWII veterans from the 442nd Army Regiment shared their stories, SALUTE provides opportunities for cast members to become more involved with the community and learn about military history.

 “Military bands have a long history of tradition, excellence and precision,” shares Marine veteran and SALUTE BERG leader, Ariel Elias.
 “During my time in the military, I was always in awe and felt proud that our military bands had a longstanding history since the inception of the military branches.
 Now, our cast members and guests will have the special opportunity to see and hear those bands that inspired us many times before.”

-Overall, these bands bring entertainment and celebration to the guests, thanks to the cast members who welcome them to the Disneyland Resort in this time-honored tradition.
+These bands bring entertainment and celebration to the guests, thanks to the cast members who welcome them to the Disneyland Resort in this time-honored tradition.
+If you happen to be visiting Disneyland Resort during the Fourth of July weekend, be sure to check out these performances.

 Disneyland 4th of July Patriotic Attractions

-There’s also some great patriotic attractions and ceremonies you can find around the parks to celebrate America on your Disneyland 4th of July day.
+There are also some great patriotic attractions and ceremonies you can find around the parks to celebrate America on your Disneyland 4th of July day.

 Flag Retreat Ceremony

 Each day at Disneyland you have the chance to view The Flag Retreat Ceremony at Disneyland at the end of Main Street, U.S.A. which is one of the ways that Disney honors our past and current military members.
-This is just one of the many way’s that Walt Disney’s patriotism is kept alive in the parks,
+This is just one of the many way’s that Walt Disney’s patriotism is kept alive in the parks, “Actually, if you could see close in my eyes, the American flag is waving in both of them and up my spine is growing this red, white, and blue stripe.” -Walt Disney

 Tom Sawyer’s Island